Alina Habba: Since 2022

 Two months after issuing that decision, Middlebrooks sanctioned Trump's lawyers, including Habba, Michael T. Madaio, Peter Ticktin, and Jamie Alan Sasson.
 They were assessed $50,000 penalties, plus $16,000 to cover the legal fees paid by one of the defendants.
 Later in January 2023, Middlebrooks ordered Trump, Habba, and her firm to pay $938,000 in legal costs for 31 defendants, including the Democratic National Committee, Hillary Clinton, and former FBI director James Comey.
 The judge wrote about the lawsuit brought by Habba: "No reasonable lawyer would have filed it.
 Intended for a political purpose, none of the counts of the amended complaint stated a cognizable legal claim."
 In February 2023, the Order was pending appeal before the United States Court of Appeals for the Eleventh Circuit.
 Speaking at a December 2023 Turning Point USA conference, Habba asserted no one had heard of the case, falsely alleging the "fake news" had not reported it.
 She added that "me and President Trump got sanctioned a million dollars for going against Crooked Hillary" and "there were probably 50 lawyers representing all of the radical left", although the suit had named 31 defendants.
+A federal appeals upheld the $938,000 penalty against Habba and Trump, concluding that Habba had engaged in sanctionable conduct by filing a frivolous lawsuit.

 Habba represented Trump in a federal civil lawsuit filed by his former attorney, Michael Cohen.
-Cohen had been released from prison into home confinement during the Coronavirus pandemic.
+Cohen had been released from prison into home confinement during the coronavirus pandemic.
 He was re-imprisoned after promoting his book Disloyal: A Memoir and released again 16 days later after obtaining an injunction.
 Cohen later sued Trump and former Justice Department employees for damages.
 Habba filed a motion to dismiss the lawsuit with prejudice, and the lower court ruled against Cohen.
 In January 2024, the United States Court of Appeals for the Second Circuit upheld the lower court's decision.